-As the only pullover in our current lineup, the LSD is a bit of a unicorn in a field of full zip layers.
-While there are some downsides to using a pullover, the lightweight simplicity is appreciated on short morning jogs around the park when layering or delayering isn't really necessary.
+While there are some downsides to using a pullover, the lightweight simplicity of the LSD is appreciated on short morning jogs around the park when layering or delayering isn't really necessary.

 The LSD achieves its breathability through a large mesh panel obscured by the same common fabric that comprises the rest of the jacket.
 For maximum breathability, opening the half zip chest zipper really does allow for ample airflow.
 The large flap on the back was a bit frustrating during times of high wind, however.
 The design helps scoop air in when moving, but it also catches wind and flaps like a goose trying to protect its goslings.

 The LSD is certainly not the most weather-resistant jacket we tested, but it's also not made or intended to be a highly weather-shielding layer.
-The fabric is ultra-light and lacks even a DWR treatment coating as other basic running layers have.
+The fabric is ultra-light and lacks even a Durable Water Repellant (DWR) treatment coating as other basic running layers have.
 That said, it does well keeping the bite out of wind and chill during morning jogs with the flapping back panel being more of a frustration than a vulnerability to weather.

 Comfort and Mobility